Reviews You Can Rely On

 Credit: Kenji Mowrey

-Its display is simple and small, but it provides all the necessary information, such as power in/out and remaining discharge time.
+Its display is simple and compact, yet it provides all the necessary information, including power input/output and remaining discharge time.
 Some power stations have touchscreens, while Jackery still utilizes buttons to operate the screen.
 It is also not the brightest screen, which can be nice when you turn the lights out to sleep, but this can also be frustrating under intense light when the screen is hardly visible.
 All in all, Jackery opted for a simpler approach with the 2000 Plus, which we don't mind.
-We found the 2000 Plus provided us with all the critical information we needed while providing a power station with fewer features to break or have to have to warranty.
+It provided us with all the critical information we needed, while offering a power station with fewer features that are less likely to break or require warranty repairs.

 jackery explorer 2000 plus - the display is on the smaller side, but we had no gripes with the...